fynv/fynv.github.io/ProgrammingGPUAcrossTheLaunguageBoundaries.md

 # Programming GPU across the Language Boundaries

-This article tries to illustrate the fact that NVRTC can be a powerful tool for building GPU libraries that can be reused from an arbitary language that supports C/C++ interop.
+This article tries to illustrate the fact that NVRTC + dynamic-instantiation can be a powerful CUDA programming paradigm for building GPU libraries that can be reused from an arbitary language that supports C/C++ interop.

 This has been the motivation of my "NVRTC Based GPU libraries" series of projects.

 ## Importance and limitation of templates in GPU libraries